microsoft/TypeScript-React-Starter/README.md

 import { StoreState } from '../types/index';
 import { INCREMENT_ENTHUSIASM, DECREMENT_ENTHUSIASM } from '../constants/index';

+export function enthusiasm(
+  state: StoreState,
+  action: EnthusiasmAction
-export function enthusiasm(state: StoreState, action: EnthusiasmAction): StoreState {
+): StoreState {
   switch (action.type) {
     case INCREMENT_ENTHUSIASM:
       return { ...state, enthusiasmLevel: state.enthusiasmLevel + 1 };
     case DECREMENT_ENTHUSIASM:
+      return {
+        ...state,
-      return { ...state, enthusiasmLevel: Math.max(1, state.enthusiasmLevel - 1) };
+        enthusiasmLevel: Math.max(1, state.enthusiasmLevel - 1),
+      };
   }
   return state;
 }
 ```

-Notice that we're using the *object spread* (`...state`) which allows us to create a shallow copy of our state, while replacing the `enthusiasmLevel`.
+Notice that we're using the _object spread_ (`...state`) which allows us to create a shallow copy of our state, while replacing the `enthusiasmLevel`.
 It's important that the `enthusiasmLevel` property come last, since otherwise it would be overridden by the property in our old state.

 You may want to write a few tests for your reducer.